 8) Growth spurts and cluster feeds are normal – your baby will go through certain periods in the first few months when he/she will want to feed more often for a few days.
 This increased appetite is normal and will not only satisfy your baby’s growing needs but will also increase your supply to meet his/her growing needs.

 You may also experience a period in the day when your baby will want to feed more often.
 This is called cluster feeding and it is normal.
 It does not mean you have low milk supply.

 9) Get help/support – If things are not going well, please seek out help.
 There are various forms of support available for you.
-There are peer support groups, support from other breastfeeding mothers, friends and family, La Leche League, Public Health and private lactation consultants such as The WOMB.
+There are peer support groups, support from other breastfeeding parents, friends and family, La Leche League, Public Health and private lactation consultants or Infant Feeding Specialists such as The WOMB.
 Challenges are easier to fix, if dealt with early but we are ALWAYS here to help you.
 We welcome you into a safe, loving and supportive environment where you will feel empowered to meet your breastfeeding goals.

 10) Enjoy your baby – breastfeeding is about so much more than just feeding your baby.
 It is a special and intimate relationship that creates a special bond between mother and baby.

 Want more information and tips on how to do all this?
 Get more at a prenatal breastfeeding class!
-Join us at The WOMB for our next class on August 10th, 2015.
-For more information or to register, go online or call 905.842.2434,
+Join us at The WOMB for our next class or visit us in the Infant Feeding Clinic!

-Anita Arora is an International Board Certified Lactation Consultant at The WOMB: The World of My Baby™ and sees clients in their homes privately and in clinic Mondays and Wednesdays.
-Anita’s aim is to help mothers reach their breastfeeding goals in a non-judgmental, accepting and natural approach.
+Anita Arora is an International Board Certified Lactation Consultant at The WOMB Milton and sees clients in their homes privately and in clinic.
+Anita’s aim is to help parents reach their feeding goals in a non-judgmental, accepting and natural approach.
 Anita lives in Oakville with her supportive husband and her 2 wonderful children.